IndraniDey1/spring-boot-s2i-app/README-how-to-create-configmap.md

   1. Make the change in your properties file.
 For example in application.properties file.
 Add or delete a property.
   2. oc create configmap spring-boot-s2i-app-cm1 --from-file fresenius/application.properties --dry-run -o yaml | oc replace -f -

+## Alternate way of creating Configmap in crc environment

+ - Convert your application.properties file into a .yml file.
+Please see configmap.yml under the folder example
+ - oc create -f configmap.yml file
+ - oc set env dc/myapp --from configmap/myconfigmap